-During October 2016, the Commonwealth Environmental Water Holder and the Murray-Darling Basin Authority's The Living Murray are expected to provide up to 18 GL of environmental water to South Australia.
+During November 2016 the Commonwealth Environmental Water Holder and the Murray-Darling Basin Authority's The Living Murray are providing environmental water to South Australia.

-This water is included in South Australia's Entitlement Flow.
 The environmental water will provide in-channel, Lower Lakes and Coorong environmental and water quality benefits.